5 Ways SMEs Can Improve Employee Productivity In Summer By Richard LeCount

 • Allowing longer lunch breaks for more social activity within the team.

-By doing this, you allow all of your team the time and space they need to work around the heat, any family commitments (such as school holidays), and other aspects of working in the summer to increase focus and productivity.
+Doing this allows all of your team the time and space they need to work around the heat, any family commitments (such as school holidays), and other aspects of working in the summer to increase focus and productivity.

 Host team building activities

-Even if you don’t have the time or budget to do anything big, it’s still important to encourage your employees to take regular breaks and enjoy the sights and sounds of summer – that could even mean encouraging them to work outdoors where possible.
+The summer is a great time to get together as a team to enjoy the outdoors with activities such as picnics, quad biking, sports and whatever else your team might like to do.
+Tactical sports and scenarios can be great for team building and as strategizing, so your team gains skills and experience while bonding.
+Even if you don’t have the time or budget to do anything big, it is still important to encourage your employees to take regular breaks and enjoy the sights and sounds of summer – that could even mean encouraging them to work outdoors where possible.
+Other than it being fantastic for overall mental and physical health, being outdoors helps to motivate and energise the team.

 Decorate the office